Steelmaking: Early history

 Early processes evolved during the classical era in China, India, Rome and among hunter-foragers in northern Sweden.
 The earliest means of producing steel was in a bloomery.
 For much of human history, steel was made only in small quantities.
 Early modern methods of producing steel were often labor-intensive and highly skilled arts.
 The Bessemer process and subsequent developments allowed steel to become integral to the global economy.
+Chahak was a crucible steel making center in medieval Persia, which is also the first known example chromium steel production.

 China

-A system akin to the Bessemer process originated in the 11th century in East Asia.
-Hartwell wrote that the Song dynasty (960–1279 CE) innovated a "partial decarbonization" method of repeated forging of cast iron under a cold blast.
-Needham and Wertime described the method as a predecessor to the Bessemer process.
-This process was first described by government official Shen Kuo (1031–1095) in 1075, when he visited Cizhou.
-Hartwell stated that the earliest center where this was practiced was perhaps the great iron-production district along the Henan–Hebei border during the 11th century.
+The earliest description of a co-fusion steelmaking process is found in biography of Qiwu Huaiwen, who was active in the 6th century AD.
+Shen Kuo, in an account associated with his 1075 inspection tour of Cizhou, described two steelmaking methods.
+The first combined wrought iron and cast iron, a process which Wagner identifies as co-fusion steelmaking.
+The second involved repeatedly heating and hammering wrought iron; Wagner interprets this as cementation, using the term broadly for processes in which solid iron absorbs carbon from a carbon-monoxide-rich atmosphere.
+An earlier interpretation by Hartwell described the latter technique as the partial decarburization of cast iron by repeated forging under a cold blast.

 Europe

 Johan Albrecht de Mandelslo described the Japanese use of the Bessemer process.

 In the 15th century, the finery process, which shares the air-blowing principle with the Bessemer process, was developed in Europe.
 High-quality steel was also made by the reverse process of adding carbon to carbon-free wrought iron, usually imported from Sweden.
 The manufacturing process, called the cementation process, consisted of heating bars of wrought iron together with charcoal for periods of up to a week in a long stone box.
 This produced blister steel.
 The blister steel was put in a crucible with wrought iron and melted, producing crucible steel.
 Up to 3 tons of (then expensive) coke was burnt for each ton of steel produced.
-When rolled into bars such steel was sold at £50 to £60 (approximately £3,390 to £4,070 in 2008) a long ton.
+When rolled into bars such steel was sold at £50 to £60 (approximately £3,390 to £4,070 in 2008) per long ton.
 The most difficult and laborious part of the process was the production of wrought iron in finery forges in Sweden.

-In 1740, Benjamin Huntsman developed the crucible technique for steel manufacture at his workshop in Handsworth, England.
+In 1740 Benjamin Huntsman developed the crucible technique for steel manufacture at his workshop in Handsworth, England.
 This process greatly improved the quantity and quality of steel production.
 It added three hours firing time and required large quantities of coke.
 In making crucible steel, the blister steel bars were broken into pieces and melted in small crucibles, each containing 20 kg or so.
-This produced higher quality metal, but increased the cost.
+This produced higher quality metal but increased the cost.

 The Bessemer process reduced the time needed to make lower-grade steel to about half an hour while requiring only enough coke needed to melt the pig iron.
-The earliest Bessemer converters produced steel for £7 a long ton, although it initially sold for around £40 a ton.
+The earliest Bessemer converters produced steel for £7 per long ton, although it initially sold for around £40 per ton.